BenMishael/BookBoard/README.md

 [![Firebase][Firebase]][Firebase-url]

 ## About
 BookBoard is a mobile application designed to help users easily book study rooms in their educational institutions.
 The app provides a user-friendly interface to browse available rooms, make reservations, and manage their bookings efficiently.
-It aims to simplify the process of reserving study spaces, making it convenient for students and faculty.
+It integrates with Google Calendar API for seamless scheduling and NFC for easy room access.

 ## Built With
 - [Android Studio][Android-url] - The official IDE for Android development.